canepan/bot/README.md

 * Web server (keepalived)
 * Tool to configure allowlisted applications (i.e. Minecraft, Firefox, etc)

+## sservice
+This is meant to start/stop a service managed by Keepalived, by getting the latest config from git and backing up the current config before overwriting.
+It (will) support primary/secondary handling

 ## minecraft_ctl
 This allows to disable or enable running Minecraft (by changing permissions, closing the firewall and killing processes).